-The Board received a presentation on the actions to date to support the Transformation of the local CAMHS offer, to identify the key drivers for the change and next steps.
+The Board received a presentation on the actions to date to support the Transformation of the local CAMHS offer, to identify the key drivers for the change and next steps provide each Borough with specific detail.

 Following the publication of Future in Mind (February 2015) each Borough was required to submit a Plan to transform the local current CAMHS offer to deliver on the aspirations contained within the Future in Mind document.
 An initial Plan was submitted to NHS England and had been subject to regular refresh.